Xcelled/mabicommerce/README.md

 3. If you're using AutoDetect, click connect.
 If not, enter your information like your transports.
 4. Select any modifiers you might have.
 5. Talk to a goblin and trade!
 6. If you're using AutoDetect, MabiCommerce should have filled all the information in for you.
-If not, you'll have to enter the prices and profits for each item by hand, as well as the stock, your current ducats, and merchant level.
+If not, you'll have to enter the prices and profits (red/blue numbers!) for each item by hand, as well as the stock, your current ducats, and merchant level.
 7. Press "Calculate Trades".
 The button will change appearance and become unclickable until calculation is finished.
 This may take several seconds, depending on your computer.
 8. Results are displayed below the Calculate button.
 By default, they're sorted by the item score, but you can click the column headers to change their sort order.
 9. Click on a result to view the type and quantity of items in the load and transportation method.